/arc:refactor

 - Trade-offs — what you gain and what you lose

-Present all designs, then compare them in prose.
-Give your own recommendation — which design is strongest and why.
-If elements from different designs combine well, propose a hybrid.
+Present all options, then compare them in prose.
+Give your own recommendation — which option is strongest and why.
+If elements from different options combine well, propose a hybrid.
 Be opinionated.

 ## Problem